verloop/ios-sdk/README.md

 ```

-- Set branding color on the widget.
+- Branding Color: Set branding color on the widget.

 ```
 //Setting branding color on the widget